interswitch-germany-gmbh/rtcp-react-native/README.md

 ## Usage

+### Core Module

-Import and initialize the module in your application's main file:
+Import and initialize the core module in your application's main file:

 > ❗ Make sure to initialize this module **outside of any component** (even `App`) or handlers will not be triggered correctly.
 Best is to do this at the top level of your main application file.